BartvLaatum/GreenLight-Gym2/README.md

 ### Notes

 Adjust paths in `setup.py` if your libraries (like `CasADi`) are installed in different locations.
 The repository is designed as a reinforcement learning environment for greenhouse crop production.
 The environment ([TomatoEnv](./gl_gym/environments/tomato_env.py)) are configurable via the config files in envs.

+## Future

+We plan to extend GreenLight-Gym with the following features:

+- **Python-native Model Implementation:**
+  Develop a pure Python version of the greenhouse model for easier maintenance, faster prototyping, and broader accessibility.

+- **Model Predictive Control (MPC):**
+  Integrate MPC as an additional control baseline to benchmark against reinforcement learning algorithms.

+- **Additional Crop Models:**
+  Add support for more crop types (e.g., cucumber, lettuce) to enable multi-crop benchmarking and research.

+- **Adding more realistic energy systems:**
+  Precisely model the greenhouse energy consumption for heating, cooling, ventilation and lighting, via [EnergyPlus](https://energyplus.net/).

+- **Improved Visualization Tools:**
+  Enhance the visualization suite for better analysis of experiments and model performance.

 ## Citing GreenLight-Gym